 Interactive webpage for Tubik Academy intensive course lets users interact with a model of hamburger button

-The recent year has shown the new wave of interest to the experiments with fonts.
-It sets a kind of contrast to the earlier trend of super simple, san-serif fonts that were chosen for the sake of readability but with the time made many websites and apps look like identical twins.
+The recent year has shown a new wave of interest to the experiments with fonts.
+It sets a kind of contrast to the earlier trend of super simple, san-serif fonts that were chosen for the sake of readability but with time made many websites and apps look like identical twins.
 So, now web and app designers often turn to catchy decorative fonts that add their two cents to originality and stylish looks.
 The objects covered in these fonts – such as headings, subtitles, taglines, and the like – usually have the size that’s big enough so the readability aspect doesn’t suffer.

 Niche cake bar website uses prominent photo content and decorative fonts to create an attractive offer